 This is the school where I teach today.
 It is a successful school that values research and that opened my eyes to a side of education that I had only been dimly aware of.
 I started blogging.
 Initially, I did this pseudonymously on a badly named blog called ‘webs of substance’.
 I just wanted to experiment and throw ideas around.
 When a few people started trolling me about this on Twitter I decided to write only under my own name and closed the old blog.

 Blogging has led to a number of doors opening for me.
 I am now studying for a PhD and I have given talks at a few education conferences.
-I have written an ebook (see the sidebar link) and I am currently writing a normal book for a publisher in London.
+I have written two books, The Truth About Teaching and The Power of Explicit Teaching and Direct Instruction.
 I am still a teacher and I want to be a better one.

 Note: If you are reading this because you want to find an angle to personally attack me then the most popular ones to date are that I work in an independent school and that I used to blog under a pseudonym.